 To create the required Runscope API token, follow these steps:

 - Log into Runscope.

-Note: Normally this application creation process is used to set up an application for use with a an OAuth flow with a third-party app so that app can access Runscope, but it is also used to generate a Runscope API token for general Runscope API usage, which is what we're doing here.
+Note: Normally this application creation process is used to set up an application for use with an OAuth flow with a third-party app, so that app can access Runscope.
+But in this case, you use it to generate a Runscope API token for general Runscope API usage, and the URLs are ignored.

 - On the next page, scroll down a bit and you'll see the Personal Access Token.
 This is a UUID that is your Runscope API token which you'll use with the agent.

 Now that you have your token, launch your agent like this:

 If you are on multiple Runscope "Teams", you will be prompted to choose which "Team" to associate the agent with.
 If you are on only one Team, no such prompt will occur.

 You'll also have an option to save the Agent configuration to a file -- do this.
 On future runs of the Runscope agent, you'll pass it a parameter that indicates its configuration file:

 Note that the agent configuration file contains various parameters, including the API token (which you provided) as well as a unique agent ID that was generated and the Team ID that the agent is associated with.
 You can read more about the agent and its options here:

 That's it!
 You may execute your test as desired.